DavidLivingstoneHini/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 100-set_string.c is a function that sets the value of a pointer to a char.

-101-crackme_password is a file thaat contains the password for the crackme2 execuatble file.
+101-crackme_password is a file that contains the password for the crackme2 execuatble file.

 holberton.h is the header file with the functions prototypes.